-Formal interviews for this post will be held on Friday, 24 June 2016.
+Formal interviews for this post are likely to be held on Friday, 17 June 2016.

 Equality and Diversity

 We value diversity and welcome applications from all sections of the community.

 The University currently holds a Bronze Athena SWAN award, recognising our commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.